 Additional Power Meter Pedals for MTB Info:

 As mentioned above, you have the choice of a single-sided pedal that measures power from one leg, or a dual-sided pedal that measures power from both legs.
 Dual-sided pedals are usually more accurate.
-In addition, they are also able to measure independent left/right leg power.
+In addition, they are able to measure left/right leg power.

 Quick Product Comparison:

 The Favero Assioma PRO MX is the most affordable power meter pedal.
 It starts at $499 for the single-sided version while the MX-2 (dual-sided) is $759.
 The Garmin Rally XC is also an affordable choice.
 You can buy the XC100 (single-sided) for $699 or the XC200 (dual-sided) for $1,199.

 The SRM X-Power starts at $1,199 (single-sided) and goes to $1,499 (dual-sided).
 SRM also makes a Flat MTB power meter pedal which sells for $1,499 (dual-sided).

 All of these MTB power meter pedals use standard Shimano SPD mountain bike cleats (included).
 The exception to this is the Flat pedal of course, which doesn’t use cleats.

 All of these pedals are installed just like a normal pedal, and therefore the installation process is very simple and only takes a minute.
 This also means you can move them from bike to bike easily.